KhAD: State-sponsored terrorism

-The Hathora Murders of Karachi
+The hathora murders of Karachi

 Around 1985, Pakistani police in the city of Karachi were becoming alarmed by an increased number of killings.
-While the murders took place in different areas of the city, an investigation found these murders were done in the same manner; a single blow to the head with a hathora (the word for "hammer" in Urdu).
+While the murders took place in different areas of the city, an investigation found these murders were done in the same manner; a single blow to the head with a hathora (the word for 'hammer' in Urdu).
 Upon investigation of the victims and their backgrounds, it was found that they were all street urchins or beggars on the streets.

 None of the victims of the Hathora group survived apart from one person, who described the murderers as men in “white suits and black masks” who drove a white Suzuki vehicle.
 Upon realization that these murders were being committed by a group, newspapers across the nation began to report the victim's story and referred to these men as "the Hathora Group" owing to their method of using hammers to murder their victims.
 Police didn’t know who these men were and what motives they had to do commit these murders.
 For a while, these cases of murders stopped and then finally resumed around some time in mid-1986.
 For nearly 2 years, the city of Karachi was terrorised by the horrors of such group, with civilians fearing they would enter their homes and be killed by the Hathora group.

-Some Pakistani newspapers alluded that the Hathora group was actually made up of members of the Soviet intelligence agency, the KGB, and KHAD, who were striking back due to the Pakistani government backing the Afghan mujahideen against the Democratic Republic of Afghanistan.
+Some Pakistanis newspapers alluded that the Hathora group was actually made up of members of the Soviet intelligence agency, the KGB, and KhAD, who were striking back due to the Pakistani government backing the Afghan mujahideen against the Democratic Republic of Afghanistan.
 A sociologist, when asked about these killings, mentioned that the chaos that was occurring in Karachi was easily manipulated by groups for their own motives.
-The sociologist strongly believed that these killings were planned to spread more fear in the city, which could be the intention of KHAD and the motive behind the murders, although it is unknown if KHAD was behind these murders.
+The sociologist strongly believed that these killings were planned to spread more fear in the city, which could be the intention of KhAD and the motive behind the murders, although it is unknown if KhAD was behind these murders.